-Virginia has excuse-based early voting, which is referred to as absentee voting.
-You can vote absentee either in person or via the mail if you satisfy one of the official excuses for being unable to vote on November 6th.
-These excuses should cover virtually all possible reasons for being unable to vote on November 6th.
+Virginia now has no-excuse needed early voting, which is referred to as absentee voting.
+You can vote absentee either in person or via the mail if you are unable to vote on election day.

 How do I vote early in person (In person absentee)?

 If you can’t vote on November 6th, just bring your Photo ID to the Culpeper Election Office, 151 N Main Street, Third Floor.
 You’ll fill out a form and vote right there.
-They are open Monday through Friday, 8:30-4:30, as well as Saturday October 27th and November 3rd.
-November 3rd is the last day of in person absentee voting.
+They are open Monday through Friday, 8:30-4:30, as well as the two Saturday’s prior to the general election.
+October 30th is the last day of in person absentee voting.

 How do I request an absentee ballot in the mail?

 Does the Culpeper election office have an elevator?

 Answer: (540) 825-0652